Skip to main content

 *The El Paso metropolitan statistical area (MSA) encompasses El Paso and Hudspeth counties.

 • Retail is among the largest clusters in El Paso.
-Health services and food services as well as transportation and logistics are also important, reflecting El Paso’s proximity to the border of Mexico and its trading relationship with neighboring Ciudad Juárez.
+Health services, food services, and transportation and logistics are also important, reflecting El Paso’s proximity to Mexico and its trading relationship with neighboring Ciudad Juárez.

 • Government is a major driver of the local economy, especially the federal government.
-Fort Bliss, the largest employer, is an important generator of local economic activity and is likely to continue to play that role in the foreseeable future.
+Fort Bliss, the largest employer, is an important generator of local economic activity.
+It is likely to continue to play that role in the foreseeable future and may be affected by proposed resource reallocation.

-• El Paso’s job growth outpaced the state and nation in 2015 and 2016.
-Robust manufacturing activity in Ciudad Juárez boosted El Paso’s service sector.
-However, moderating U.S. auto demand combined with uncertainty surrounding cross-border trade could slow manufacturing activity.
-In addition, a strengthening dollar will temper retail sales north of the Rio Grande.
+• Robust manufacturing activity in Ciudad Juárez boosts El Paso’s service sector.
+However, moderating U.S. auto demand combined with uncertainty about tariffs and cross-border trade could slow economic activity.
+In addition, Mexican peso weakness and slower migration could temper retail sales north of the Rio Grande.

 El Paso was a small, quiet village for several decades until the railroad arrived in 1881.
-It grew into a frontier boomtown called the “Six-Shooter Capital” and “Sin City” because of its saloons and gambling establishments.[1]
+The city grew into a frontier boomtown called the “Six-Shooter Capital” and “Sin City” because of its saloons and gambling establishments.[1]

 Over the years, more conventional industries emerged.
 Augmenting cotton production, copper smelting and oil refining entered the area and expanded the economy in the late 19th and early 20th centuries.

-Clusters in Chart 4.1 are organized by location quotient (LQ)—the share of local employment in each industry cluster relative to the nation—and the change in employment share between 2010 and 2017.[2]
+Clusters in Chart 4.1 are organized by location quotient (LQ)—the share of local employment in each industry cluster relative to the nation—and the change in employment share from 2016 through 2023.

 Chart 4.1: El Paso’s Economy Dependent on Cross-Border Tourism, Government

-NOTES: Bubble size represents cluster share of metropolitan statistical area employment.
-Cross-border tourism refers to activity in retail, health services and food services.
+NOTE: Bubble size represents cluster share of metropolitan statistical area employment.

 SOURCES: Texas Workforce Commission; Bureau of Labor Statistics.

-“Star” quadrant clusters, such as transportation and logistics, retail, food and health services, have a large share of employment relative to the nation (an LQ exceeding 1) and are relatively fast growing; “emerging” industries are smaller relative to the nation (an LQ below 1) and fast growing.
-Industries in the “mature” quadrant, such as education and government, are more concentrated but slower growing or shrinking in size, and “transitioning” industries are smaller relative to the nation and slower growing or declining.
+“Star” quadrant clusters, such as food services, social assistance, and utilities, have large shares of employment relative to the nation (an LQ exceeding 1) and are relatively fast growing; “emerging” clusters are smaller relative to the nation (an LQ below 1) and fast growing.
+Clusters in the “mature” quadrant, such as education, retail and apparel manufacturing, are more concentrated but slower growing or shrinking in size, and “transitioning” clusters are smaller relative to the nation and slower growing or declining.

 Chart 4.2: Growth in Cross-Border Trade and Tourism Drives Job Gains